 TramThe No. 1 South Melbourne tram goes right past our door.
 Get off at Stop 18.
 Any tram down St Kilda Road—jump off at Grant Street, Stop 17 and take a 3-minute walk.

 Contains nudity and coarse language.
-Check back closer to the event for further details.
+This is a new production, so check back closer to the event for further details.